 The method of routing the line will also vary with different boats and different shaped davits.
 My installation was very simple.
-I used 3/16 Inch stainless pop (blind) rivets to attach stainless eye straps to my tubular aluminum davits.
-Then I simply shackled 1/4 inch blocks to these to ensure a clean lead for the lines to the head of the davits.
+I used 3/16” Inch stainless pop (blind) rivets to attach stainless eye straps to my tubular aluminum davits.
+Then I simply shackled 1/4” inch blocks to these to ensure a clean lead for the lines to the head of the davits.

 I then swaged two short stainless wire strops with thimbles and snap shackles and attached them to the ends of the davits.
-These are for hooking to the dinghy attachment rings as a second safety measure when the dinghy is fully hoisted.
+These are for hooking on the dinghy attachment rings, as a second safety measure when the dinghy is fully hoisted.
 The winch can then be backed off slightly to take the strain of the lifting lines.
 I also fitted an additional snap shackle on a longer line to the davit supporting the stern of the dinghy.
-This enables the dinghy to be angled lower when rain is expected, or when the boat is unattended for an extended period, so all water runs out the rear drain.
+This enables the dinghy to be angled lower when rain is expected, or when the boat is unattended for an extended period, so all water runs out the rear scupper drain.

-Being open to the elements on the stern of my boat I'm sure the winch would not have looked good for very long, So I encased it, along with its remote control, in a nice teak box with removable lid.
+Being open to the elements on the stern of my boat I'm sure the winch would not have looked good for very long, So I encased it, along with its remote control in a nice teak box with removable lid.
 This has slots in the side for the lifting lines to pass through.

 So what if power fails, or the winch breaks you ask?
 It's a fair question.
 I kept the original blocks and tackles, which can easily be shackled to the davits like before to haul the dinghy up or down by hand.
 But until that might happen, we definitely have one less struggle and the dinghy can now be hoisted effortlessly by one person.

+So that's another job the wife can do on her own, and which always attracts onlookers and fellow yachtsmen whenever we use it.
 Apart from the winch, the only material cost was electrical cable, the lifting line, a small aluminum plate, pulleys and eye straps.
 Total cost, about $250.00, and worth every penny.

 NOTE: There are a number of electric winches of varying sizes and power ratings available from different hardware stores and on-line, and they may have different winding drum diameters.
 If you buy a different winch to the LT2000 the dividing collar should then be made to suit whichever winch is purchased.

-Dinghy weights also vary, so if you have a really heavy dinghy, like a RIB with a large outboard, you might also want to use a thicker rope than the 1/4 inch braided line I used as a lifting line.
+Dinghy weights also vary, so if you have a really heavy dinghy, like a RIB with a large outboard, you might also want to use a thicker rope than the 1/4” inch braided line I used as a lifting line.

-The method of connecting the winch motor to a power source will also vary between boats, along with the length and thickness of cable needed to connect to a suitable battery and breaker.
+The method of connecting the winch motor to a power source will also vary between boats, along with the length and thickness of cable needed to connect to a suitable battery and breaker..